fabric/fabric/sites/docs/upgrading.rst

   which is new in Fabric 2 and was not implemented in Fabric 1 at time of writing (though there are patches for it).

-..
-TODO:
-    how to perform "setup" or "pre-execution" things like dynamically setting a "host list", where 'fab foo bar' wants 'foo' to change 'bar's context somehow?
-(Especially, what about 'fab foo bar biz baz' - can't simply tell 'foo' to run 'bar' with some hardcoded params or anything.)

 Configuration
 =============